razvanvancea/js-supertest-soap-framework/README.md

 This JavaScript project has been designed to handle API automated tests for SOAP endpoints.
 It can be easily integrated with any CI/CD tools.

 ## Local SOAP Mock Server - only for example purpose
 The repository includes soapui-mocksrv.xml file.
-In order to successfuly run the existing test scenario, feel free to import the project file into SoapUI IDE in and start the SOAP mock server.
+In order to successfully run the existing test scenario, feel free to import the project file into SoapUI IDE in and start the SOAP mock server.
 It exposes 2 SOAP endpoints on localhost:8088 so you can practice with.
 One of these endpoints has been used in the test example of the project.

 ## Framework - Installation steps
 1. Clone the repository